 - Self-care.
 If you’re the non-ALS spouse, it’s easy to focus so much on your partner’s illness that you neglect your own physical and emotional well-being.
 Your health is important too!
 Get regular medical and dental check-ups.
 Exercise.
 Eat well.
 If you find you can’t shake depression and anxiety, see a psychiatrist for medication.

 - Get support.
 Living with a chronic disease is isolating.
 Stay connected to others by attending ALS support groups; this goes for the non-ALS spouse as well.
 If your marriage is suffering, see a therapist.

 - Explore your legal options.
 Mounting health care costs can add worries about the well spouse being left impoverished or children being left without resources.
 Becoming eligible for Medicaid assistance might help alleviate some of these concerns, but Medicaid eligibility is based on strict criteria that many married couples are not able to meet.
 In some cases, even happily married spouses consider divorce as a possible tool to help manage the financial burden of a serious health crisis.
 Learn about the option of Medicaid divorce.

 Life is unpredictable, but change is inevitable.
 People who live fulfilling lives are not necessarily the “lucky” ones; they’re the ones who have made the best out of circumstances beyond their control.
 You didn’t choose to invite this disease into your marriage, but you can choose to manage the way you and your spouse face this challenge.

 This is a difficult time and you deserve support.
-If you would like to speak to an attorneys about your options for securing your family’s future, please call us at 888-888-0919 or email us to schedule a free and completely initial consultation.
+If you would like to speak to an attorneys about your options for securing your family’s future, please call us at 888-888-0919 or email us to schedule an initial consultation.